CartoDB/documentation/app/content/react/library-reference/widgets.md

 - **Example**:

-  In this example, the widget would display the SUM of population for all the countries, grouped by continent
+  In this example, the widget would display the SUM of population for all the countries, grouped by continent:

   ```js
   import { CategoryWidget } from "@carto/react-widgets";

   const customFormatter = (value) => `${value} people`;

   return (
     <CategoryWidget
       id="populationByContinent"